futoin/specs/draft/ftn19_if_xfer_engine.md

 Relative spread calculations to be done externally before spot & margin rate is set.

-Rounding must be done in favor of transaction engine operator.
+Rounding must be done in favour of transaction engine operator.

 ### 2.1.6.
 Events